logo

 Even those diagnosed with heart disease, such as a group of French men with a prior heart attack (myocardial infarction) who switched to a Mediterranean diet, have a 50% lower risk of a recurrent cardiovascular event [3].

-• Hibiscus Tea lowers blood pressure: In Nigerians with high blood pressure (mild to moderate), hibiscus lowered blood pressure better than generic medication (Niger J Clin Pract.
+1. Hibiscus Tea lowers blood pressure: In Nigerians with high blood pressure (mild to moderate), hibiscus lowered blood pressure.
+Approximately 16 ounces of hibiscus tea was consumed on a daily basis (Niger J Clin Pract.
 2015;18:762)

-• Cranberries lower blood pressure and glucose: Drinking 480 milliliters of cranberry juice (non-sweetened) every day for 8 weeks lowered blood pressure, triglycerides, C-reactive protein, and blood glucose (J Nutr.
+2. Cranberries lower blood pressure and glucose: Drinking 480 milliliters of cranberry juice (non-sweetened) every day for 8 weeks lowered blood pressure, triglyceride levels, C-reactive protein (a marker of stress), and blood glucose (J Nutr.
 2015;145:1185)

 To Your Best Health!